Mini PC

-A nettop (or miniature PC, Mini PC or Smart Micro PC) is a small-sized, inexpensive, low-power, legacy-free desktop computer designed for basic tasks such as web browsing, accessing web-based applications, document processing, and audio/video playback.
+A mini PC (or miniature PC, nettop, or Smart Micro PC) is a small-sized, inexpensive, low-power, legacy-free desktop computer designed for basic tasks such as web browsing, accessing web-based applications, document processing, and audio/video playback.

 The word nettop is a portmanteau of network and desktop.
 It is the desktop counterpart of the netbook.
 Modern (c.
 2020) mini PCs or small form factor PCs can be much more powerful, being equipped with high-end laptop components or mid-range desktop components.

 Compared with ordinary desktop computers, nettops are not only smaller and less expensive, but they also consume much less power.
 For example, CompuLab's fit-PC2 consumes no more than 8 watts of power whereas a typical desktop would easily consume more than 100 watts of power; consequently, nettops require significantly less cooling and may even be completely fanless.
-Some do not have an optical disk drive and use a solid state drive, making them completely silent.
+Some do not have an optical disk drive and use a solid-state drive, making them completely silent.
 The tradeoff is that the hardware specifications and processing power are usually reduced and hence make nettops less appropriate for running complex or resource-intensive applications.

-History

-Nettops and mini PCs have what could be considered an unusual history.
-The "first wave" of such devices, which occurred in the mid to late 2000s, were commonly referred to as "nettops".
-These included devices such as the Acer AspireRevo seen above, and were commonly considered to be a kind of "temporary substitute" PC of a lower cost for users needing a second PC or for use in developing countries.
-Another commonly held view at the time was their use as a stepping stone towards a thin-client–based always online computer that would "replace inefficient PCs".